-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Delores

-- worked on an assembly line making Tannoy loudspeakers in Gypsy Hill, south London
+- She worked on an assembly line making Tannoy loudspeakers in Gypsy Hill, south London

 - Delores is pictured with her mother, Rose, in a photograph taken in a studio in Jamaica